georeith/AOC/README.md

 I have tried to make each day run reasonably fast, to the best of my memory the slowest program here should run in a matter of seconds within the constraints of the challenges.

-I tried to do each day in a vaccuum, the exceptions to this rule:
+I tried to do each day in a vacuum, the exceptions to this rule:

 - day 18 part 1